Leevle/live/README.md

 # A secondary development of live broadcast server based on srs
 > springcloud project, features are still being improved...springcloud project, features are still being improved...
-The project does not have any permission verification and is not applicable to the production environment.
-It can be developed again on this basis

 >Load balancing is done in srs by configuring the edge and source servers